The Essential Elvis Presley

-The Essential Elvis Presley is a greatest hits collection by American rock and roll musician Elvis Presley.
+The Essential Elvis Presley is a greatest hits collection by American musician Elvis Presley.
 The album was released as a two-disc set on January 2, 2007, by RCA Records as a part of Sony BMG's The Essential series and was later released by RCA and Legacy Recordings as a Limited Edition 3.0 three-disc set.

 In the Netherlands the album was released as The Dutch Collection, which topped the albums chart in that country, while The Essential Elvis Presley topped the albums chart in Sweden.
 Although not as successful as other releases in The Essential series, the album was certified in several countries, including a Platinum certification in the US.